 People are paying a lot more attention to sanitizing and cleaning these days, but there are still lots of things it is easy to overlook.
 When you get home after an errand or at the end of the day, here are some must-sanitize items.

 What are these overlooked items?
 Think of all of the personal possessions you touch when you’re at the grocery store, at the office, or out for a bite to eat.
 You might wash your hands well when you get home, but if those same items are getting handled inside your home once you wash your hands, you’re just putting the germs right back on your skin.
 Here are some items worth giving a little attention once you get home.

 While not an item you carry around with you, the handles you touch are prime contact points for germs.
-This includes the door to your house and your car door as well as any other high-contact handles or such you touch getting in and out of your home (like a backyard gate, for instance).
-You can read about how to sanitize your car when you get home from work or shopping.
+This includes the door to your house and your car door as well as any other high-contact handles or such you touch getting in and out of your home (and within your home).
+Here’s how to sanitize your car when you get home from work or shopping.

 You touch your car keys and key fob to get into and start your car.
 You touch your keys once again to open the door to your house.
 Be sure to wipe down your entire keyring and collection of keys each time you come home.

 Solimo Alcohol Sanitizing Spray

 These bottles are perfect for keeping in your car and foyer for quick sanitization jobs.

 Rubbing alcohol on a swab or cotton pad is great for your key fob.
 It dries fast, disinfects, and there’s little risk to the electronic guts of the fob.
 If you’ve never wiped your key fob down before you might be shocked at how grimy it is.

 From your purse handle to the stuff inside your purse that you touched, you will want to sanitize a few things here.
 When sanitizing your purse don’t forget to wipe the bottom.
 The bottom of the purse is the portion to comes in contact with countertops, floors, and more throughout the day.